Big Three (tennis): 2018 Wimbledon–2020 Australian Open: Djokovic returns, dominates with Nadal

-2020–2021: Disrupted seasons, Nadal and Djokovic tie Federer's major record
+2020–2021: Disrupted seasons, Nadal and Djokovic ties Federer's major titles record

 The 2020 season was disrupted by the COVID-19 pandemic.
-Four of the five Masters tournaments typically held between the Australian and the French Open were cancelled, with the Italian Open the only one to be postponed.
-The French Open itself was postponed to late September, while Wimbledon was cancelled.
-The first Masters to be held after the resumption of the tour was the Cincinnati Masters, where Djokovic emerged victorious to complete the double Career Golden Masters.
+Four of the five Masters tournaments typically held between the 2020 Australian Open and the 2020 French Open were cancelled, with the Rome the only one to be postponed.
+The French Open itself was postponed to late September, while the 2020 Wimbledon was cancelled.
+The first Masters to be held after the resumption of the tour was the Cincinnati Open, where Djokovic emerged victorious to complete the double Career Golden Masters.

-Nadal opted to skip the US Open, citing concerns over the COVID-19 pandemic, while Federer withdrew due to a knee injury.
+Nadal opted to skip the 2020 US Open, citing concerns over the COVID-19 pandemic, while Federer withdrew due to a knee injury.
 Djokovic was disqualified from the tournament during his fourth-round match against Pablo Carreño-Busta after inadvertently striking a ball at a line judge after conceding a break.
 The title was won by Dominic Thiem, who became the first player outside the Big Three to win a major since Stan Wawrinka in 2016.
-Djokovic rebounded to win a record 36th Masters title in the Italian Open two weeks later.
-Federer did not enter the rescheduled French Open, still sidelined by his knee injury.
+Djokovic rebounded to win a record 36th Masters title in the 2020 Italian Open two weeks later.
+Federer did not enter the rescheduled 2020 French Open, still sidelined by his knee injury.
 Nadal successfully defended his title over Djokovic in a straight-sets final.
-With the win, Nadal equaled Federer's all-time record of 20 major singles titles and extended his own record to 13 titles from the same major tournament.
+With the win, Nadal equaled Federer's all-time record of 20 major singles titles and extended his own record to 13 titles at the same major tournament.

 Federer did not compete in the 2021 Australian Open in order to recover from surgery.
-There, Nadal was upset by Stefanos Tsitsipas in the quarterfinals despite taking a two-sets-to-love lead, while Djokovic successfully defended his title by beating Daniil Medvedev in straight sets.
+There, Nadal was upset by Stefanos Tsitsipas in the quarterfinals despite taking a two sets to love lead, while Djokovic successfully defended his title by beating Daniil Medvedev in straight sets.
 The win marked his ninth Australian Open title and 18th major title overall, putting him two titles away from tying Federer and Nadal.